 The Musee d’Unterlinden (under the linden tress) is housed on the site of the former Dominican convent of Unterlinden.
 The museum’s collections include paintings, sculptures and objects from the 12th to the 16th centuries.
 On the first floor, you’ll find Folk art and traditional decorative arts.
 The basement houses modern and contemporary permanent and temporary exhibitions.
 It also houses archaeological artefacts.
 Visitors arrive from across the globe to admire Grunewald’s Isenheim Altarpiece.

-Musee D'unterlinden Information
+Musee D'unterlinden Travel Tips

 - Other contact number is +33 0389201550.